- September 16, 2020

 Recognising the massive opportunity in Hong Kong as Asia’s international financial hub, the bank was able to tap into the growing affluent population.
 It established a new division of ‘Priority Private’ to serve high-end customers between Priority clients and Private clients.
 In 2019 alone, the bank was able to increase its Priority clients by 22%.

 In line with the ongoing digital transformation of the bank and the industry, Huen has prioritised workforce development to adapt to the new normal.
-She is determined to infuse a digital culture throughout all aspects of the bank's business segments.
+She was determined to infuse a digital culture throughout all aspects of the bank's business segments.
 This commitment culminated in the launch of SCVentures, which is a corporate platform to test new ideas and models, and the eXellerator innovation lab and collaborative space in Hong Kong in April 2018 where the bank innovates from within by creating technology catalysts for change.

 Huen has forged collaborative relationships within and outside of the financial services community.
 She has also initiated an informal female CEO network, "Women Chief Executives" (WCE), in the financial industry.
 The network has hosted regular cross-bank sharing sessions and mentorship programmes with the objective to promote women leadership in banking.
 Her involvement and activities in various boards and committees in Hong Kong has also been significant in the development of the banking industry and wider economy.

-Keywords: Retail Banking, Digitalisation, Sustainable Banking, Payments, Leadership, Ai, Qr, Banlance Sheet
+Keywords: Digitalisation, Banlance Sheet

 Institution: Standard Chartered